catness/100-days-of-code/log.md

 * Added the list of selected characters sorted by count after each gameover

 * Saving several random characters to the database upon gameover (except for utf16)

+### Day 32: 2019-06-01

+* Connected the dex activity to the database

+* Updated the algorithm of picking the characters to save to the db

+* Located the problem with characters missing from the font

+* Added pause/resume option for debugging